isaacnmm/pestpolicy-hugo2XX/content/posts/termite-inspection-cost/index.md

 ###  1. Conduct Termite Inspectors Research

-First, check this [termite inspector guide by NPMA](https://npmapestworld.org/resourcecenter/hud/).
-However, from the onset, get an insured, bonded, experienced, and licensed termite inspection company.
+First, check this [termite inspector guide by NPMA](https://npmapestworld.org/resourcecenter/hud/).However, from the onset, get an insured, bonded, experienced, and licensed termite inspection company.
 However, make sure the inspectors are legitimate - check with the local client protection organization.
 1. Inquire or take referrals from your work or social network 2.

 Go through the local telephone book to check for qualified termite inspectors.
 3.